HiveMQ Edge Protocol Adapters

 Simulation Adapter

 The simulation adapter enables the system to be configured to publish messages with random values through the protocol adapter layer at a specific interval.
-This functionality enables you to observe the behavior of adapters in the system.
+This functionality gives you the ability to test and observe the behavior of adapters in your system without requiring actual hardware or external data sources.

 The example configuration publishes random data with MQTT quality of service level 1 to the destination topic called 'topic'.